samyo00/PyTorch/README.md

-I have learned pytorch by watching Patrick Loeber’s pytorch tutorial playlist https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4

-This is all of my notes from that tutorial.
+Hi there 👋
+I’ve been diving deep into the PyTorch framework, which has become my go-to tool for building and experimenting with neural networks.
+After following Patrick Loeber’s PyTorch tutorial playlist https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4 I’ve created a series of projects that showcase what I’ve learned and my progress in the field.

+🧠 What I’ve Been Learning

+*PyTorch framework for deep learning
+*Building and training neural networks from scratch *Computer vision and NLP applications
+*Optimization techniques to enhance model performance *Implementing transfer learning and fine-tuning with pre-trained models